-Born on Christmas Eve, 1809, Christopher "Kit" Carson became one of the most famous figures in the American West.
-He grew up on the Missouri frontier on lands bought from the sons of Western hero Daniel Boone.
+Born on Christmas Eve in 1809, Christopher "Kit" Carson became one of the most famous figures in the American West.
+He grew up on the Missouri frontier on lands bought from the sons of frontiersman Daniel Boone.
 From an early age, Carson knew both the beauty and the danger that this area possessed.
 He and his family often feared attacks on their cabin from Native Americans.

 When Carson's father, a farmer, died in 1818, Carson did his best to help out his mother, who had 10 children to raise on her own.
 He gave up on his education and worked the family's lands.
 Carson never learned to read—a fact he later tried to hide and was ashamed of.

-At the age of 14, Carson moved to Franklin, Missouri, where he served as an apprentice to a saddlemaker.
-But the young man longed for freedom and adventure.
+Carson was apprenticed to a saddlemaker in Franklin, Missouri, at age 14, but he longed for freedom and adventure.
 In 1826, Carson fled Franklin, breaking his contract with the saddlemaker.
 He headed west on the Santa Fe Trail, working as a laborer in a caravan of merchants.

-Carson accompanied Frémont on two more journeys.
-In 1843, he accompanied Frémont to survey the Great Salt Lake in Utah and further west to Fort Vancouver in the Pacific Northwest.
-Carson also guided the 1845-1846 expedition to California and Oregon.
-During this time, he found himself caught in the Mexican War.
-While in California, Frémont's mission changed into a military operation.
-Carson and Frémont helped support an uprising by American settlers in the area, and Carson was then sent to Washington, D.C., by Frémont to deliver the news of their victory.
+In 1843, Carson accompanied Frémont to survey the Great Salt Lake in Utah and then to Fort Vancouver in the Pacific Northwest.
+Carson also guided the 1845-46 expedition to California and Oregon.
+During this time, he found himself caught in the Mexican-American War.
+While in California, Frémont's mission changed into a military operation, and he and Carson supported the uprising by American settlers that became known as the Bear Flag Revolt.